 Case Filed by Married Debtors.

 Individuals who are married and intend to commence a joint case may do so by filing a joint petition and paying one filing fee.
 Married debtors filing jointly must file joint schedules and a joint statement of financial affairs.
-If an item on a schedule or statement requires a different response from each debtor, the responses must be labeled to indicate whether the responses refer to the individual debtor or to such individual’s spouse.
+If an item on a schedule or statement requires a different response from each debtor, the responses must be labeled to indicate which spouse is offering each response.
 Each asset and liability listed on the schedules or statements of married debtors filing jointly will be considered joint in nature unless otherwise indicated.

-In all cases filed by an individual debtor and such individual’s spouse under § 302 of the Code, the Court will presume joint administration of the case, and in an asset case, the consolidation of the assets and liabilities, unless and until a motion is made by a party in interest to terminate joint consolidation.
+In all cases filed by an individual debtor and such individual’s spouse under § 302, the Court will presume joint administration of the case and, in an asset case, the consolidation of the assets and liabilities, unless and until a motion is made by a party in interest to terminate joint consolidation.

 Joint Administration of Related Cases.

-Unless otherwise ordered by the Court, motions for joint administration of related cases must be made in each of the subject cases, be served on all creditors and parties in interest, and designate which of the subject cases the debtors wish to have designated as the lead case.
+Unless otherwise ordered by the Court, motions for joint administration of related cases must be made in each of the subject cases, be served on all creditors and parties in interest, and designate which of the subject cases the movant seeks to have designated as the lead case.

 Clerk’s Duties.
-Upon the entry of an order of joint administration, the Clerk will:
+Upon entry of an order of joint administration, the Clerk will:

-designate one of the cases to be the lead case for purposes of docketing and filing,
+designate one of the cases to be the lead case for purposes of docketing and filing;

-enter the original order of joint administration in the lead case,
+enter the original order of joint administration in the lead case;

-enter the order of joint administration simultaneously on the dockets of all other cases attested by the order, and
+enter the order of joint administration simultaneously on the dockets of all other cases attested by the order; and

 thereafter, maintain only the lead case docket for all activity affecting any of the jointly administered cases, with the exception that the Clerk will maintain a separate docket for each petition (and any amendments to the petition), and a separate claims register for each case.